tangrams/tangram-es/README.md

 If you run into problems deploying to an iOS device, see [this note](https://github.com/tangrams/tangram-es/wiki/iOS-Notes).

 ### Android ###
 To build for Android you'll need to have installed both the [Android SDK](http://developer.android.com/sdk/installing/index.html?pkg=tools) and the [Android NDK](https://developer.android.com/tools/sdk/ndk/index.html).
-Set an `ANDROID_HOME` evironment variable with the root directory of your SDK and an `ANDROID_NDK` environment variable with the root directory of your NDK.
+Set an `ANDROID_HOME` environment variable with the root directory of your SDK and an `ANDROID_NDK` environment variable with the root directory of your NDK.

 Build an APK of the demo application and optionally specify an architecture (default is armeabi-v7a):